 In addition to the initial injuries, you could also suffer from secondary injuries, such as infections from open wounds.
 The open wounds could happen during the initial incident but could also be because of surgery to repair accident injuries.

-Additionally, your initial and secondary injuries could lead to the amputation of a digit or limb or could lead to excessive scarring and/or disfigurement that could prevent you from gainful employment.
+Additionally, your initial and secondary injuries could lead to the amputation of a digit or limb or could lead to excessive scarring and/or disfigurement that could prevent you from gainful employment or affect you emotionally.

 The amount of damages you might recover after a trip or slip and fall accident depends on the severity of your injuries.
 You could recover economic damages and non-economic damages.

-Special damages, often referred to as economic damages, have a monetary value.
-The court orders the defendant to pay these in an attempt to make you whole again.
+Special damages, often referred to as economic damages, have a documented monetary value.
+The court can order the defendant to pay these in an attempt to make you whole again.

 Economic damages can include:

-General damages, often referred to as non-economic damages, do not have a monetary value since you cannot put a price on pain and suffering on these types of losses and damages.
+General damages, often referred to as non-economic damages, have a monetary value, even though you cannot produce a receipt for pain and suffering or these other types of losses and damages.
 Non-economic damages may include:

 Pain and Suffering.
-If your injuries cause long-term or permanent disabilities, you could recover compensation for the pain and suffering you experience, including emotional distress.
+If your injuries cause long-term or permanent disabilities, you could recover compensation for the pain and suffering you experience, including emotional distress now and in the future.
 Some injuries require physical and/or occupational therapy, which shows that you are most likely in pain.

 Additionally, some people suffer from depression and anxiety because their injuries and/or long-term or permanent disabilities prevent them from working.
-They might also become afraid of repeating the incident and become withdrawn.
+They might also become afraid of falling again and become withdrawn.
 Accidents often cause post-traumatic stress disorder, though that is more common in traumatic vehicle accidents.
 Often cognitive and other psychological therapy helps with feelings of helplessness, anxiety, and depression.
-The defendant may bear the responsibility of emotional therapies, since you would not have these issues if not for the defendant’s negligence.
+The defendant may bear the responsibility of emotional therapies since you would not have these issues if not for the defendant’s negligence.